Cirkit Designer Logo

 Introduction

-The RoboClaw 2x15A Motor Controller (Part ID: IMC412) by BASICMICRO is a dual-channel motor controller designed to drive two brushed DC motors with a maximum continuous current of 15A per channel.
-It offers advanced motor control features, including speed, direction, and position control, and supports multiple communication protocols such as USB, TTL serial, RC, and analog inputs.
-The RoboClaw is ideal for robotics, automation, and other applications requiring precise motor control.
+The RoboClaw 2x15A Motor Controller, manufactured by BASICMICRO (Part ID: IMC412), is a dual-channel motor controller designed to drive two DC motors with a maximum continuous current of 15A per channel.
+It offers advanced control features, including speed and direction control, and supports multiple communication protocols such as USB, TTL serial, RC, and analog inputs.
+This versatile motor controller is ideal for robotics, automation systems, and other applications requiring precise motor control.

 Explore Projects Built with RoboClaw 2x15A Motor Controller